 The tasks and obligations on union representatives and of members of Works Councils are similar, and in many circumstances overlap.

-There tasks and obligations are essentially connected with (i) information and consultation rights in a number of labour related subject matters (such as redundancies or restructuring measures); (ii) rights to be informed and consulted disciplinary procedures involving representative employees; (iii) involvement in redundancy proceedings.

-Union representatives, in contrast to works council representatives, may also be involved in the negotiation of collective bargaining agreements.
+There tasks and obligations are essentially connected with i) information and consultation rights in a number of labour related subject matters (such as redundancies or restructuring measures); ii) rights to be informed and consulted in disciplinary procedures involving union representative employees; and iii) involvement in redundancy proceedings.
+Union representatives, in contrast to Works Council representatives, may also be involved in the negotiation of collective bargaining agreements.